Voxelum/minecraft-launcher-core-node/README.md

 ### Before Submit PR

 Make sure you run `npm run build` to pass lint and compile at least.
 (I always forget this)
+## Dependencies & Module Coupling

+Just depict some big idea for the module design here.
+They may not be totally accurate.

+### Core Features (Node/Electron Only)

+The features like version parsing, installing, diagnosing, are in this group:

+- @xmcl/version
+  - @xmcl/installer
+  - @xmcl/launch
+  - @xmcl/forge-installer
+  - @xmcl/liteloader
+  - *@xmcl/fabric (fabric module is too simple; it dones't really depends on @xmcl/version module)*

+They all depends on `@xmcl/version` module, which providing the basic version parsing system.
+This feature group is nodejs/electron only, as it definity requires file read/write, downloading to file functions, which are no sense on browser in my opinion.

+These module use such modules as helper:

+- got, for downloader
+- yauzl, for decompress

+### General Gaming Features (Node/Electron/Browser)

+The features like parsing game setting, parsing forge mod metadata, NBT parsing, game saves parsing, they don't really have any strong connection.

+- @xmcl/nbt
+- @xmcl/forge
+- @xmcl/gamesetting
+- @xmcl/text-component
+- @xmcl/common
+  - @xmcl/resource-manager
+  - @xmcl/world
+  - @xmcl/resourcepack
+- *@xmcl/client (the module is design to be browser/node capable but it not ready now)*

+### User Authorization Features (Node/Electron/Browser)

+The features like login, fetch user info/textures goes here:

+- @xmcl/auth
+- @xmcl/profile-service

+### Client Only Features (Browser Only)

+The features only serves for browser:

+- @xmcl/model

 ## Credit